Session 4 – What’s Microsoft Azure? – John Dooley

 The exam committee is actively looking for additional SMEs to help write high quality exam questions.
 If you are not already involved, reach out to see how you can contribute.
 If you’re unsure what’s involved, feel free to reach out to me as I’ve been on a sub-committee for several months now and can give you an idea of effort etc.

-Here’s Joe Carroll’s blog post about this…
+Here’s Joe Carroll’s blog post (link removed, site not longer there) about this…

 Twitter Hashtag #reImagine2016 analysis